General

 Applications from non-First Peoples applicants that contain ICIP or collaborations may also be reviewed by a First Peoples cultural protocol review panel.
 Activity that does not follow or demonstrate correct protocols will not be supported.

-For Evolve and Export - please use the below as a guide of the types of supporting documentation you need to provide:
+For the Projects focus area - please use the below as a guide of the types of supporting documentation you need to provide:

-- Letters of confirmation from First Peoples collaborators / communities (two pages)
+- Letters of confirmation from First Peoples collaborators / communities (up to 2 pages)

 For organisations/as appropriate: